With turquoise blue color, Eco-friendly hotels, and adorable hammocks hanging over the water you could call Bacalar the Maldives of Mexico.

 One of the most frequently asked questions we get about traveling in Mexico is “Is it safe?”.
 While there are areas that you certainly want to avoid, we spent a week in Bacalar and we felt very safe the whole time.

-Bacalar Lagoon is a tourist attraction so most people that you’ll encounter here are vacationers, locals that work in tourism, and other travelers.
+Bacalar Lagoon is a touristy place so most people that you’ll encounter here are vacationers, locals that work in tourism, and other travelers.

-These few tips have helped us stay out of trouble for 15 months as we traveled down the Pan American Highway through all of Central and South America.
+These few of our main tips have helped us stay out of trouble for 15 months as we traveled down the Pan-American Highway through all of Mexico, Central, and South America.

 Mexico is pretty awesome and is one of our favorite countries to visit in the world.
-It’s cheap, the weather is always tropical and the tacos are to die for.
+It’s cheap, the weather is always warm and the food is some of the best you’ll ever eat!

 If you’re looking for more Mexico inspiration don’t forget to check out some of our other popular Mexico posts below: